zulip/zulip/templates/zerver/help/add-custom-emoji.md

 ### Bulk add emoji

 We expose a [REST API endpoint](/api/upload-custom-emoji) for bulk uploading emoji.
-Using REST API endpoints requires some technical expertise; email support@zulipchat.com if you get stuck.
+Using REST API endpoints requires some technical expertise;
+[contact us](/help/contact-support) if you get stuck.

 ## Replace a default emoji